Northeastern-Electric-Racing/Odyssey-Definitions/README.md

 Work must be done in both Calypso and here.

-1. In Calypso, edit the can_types.rs file to reflect your change
+1. In Calypso, edit the can_types.rs and nerdbc.rs file to reflect your change
 2. In here, migrate the JSON files to suite your needs.
+3. Optionally, migrate the code-gen files appropriately